saranrt95/ExplainableSafetyRegions/README.md

 If you want to use our code for your experiments, please cite our paper.

-For further information, please contact us at: sara.narteni@ieiit.cnr.it, alberto.carlevaro@ieiit.cnr.it
+For further information, please contact us at: sara.narteni@cnr.it, alberto.carlevaro@ieiit.cnr.it